Legal Content Marketing · Canada

 One-third of law firms have a blog (ABA TechReport, 2023).
 Most of those blogs contain a handful of posts written three years ago, covering topics nobody searched for, in a voice that reads like a textbook.
 That is not content marketing.
 That is a checkbox someone ticked during a website redesign.

-Content marketing works when it is strategic: published consistently, targeted at the queries your potential clients actually search, and written well enough to earn trust before the reader ever picks up the phone.
+Generic content does not convert.
+Content works when it is strategic: published consistently, targeted at the queries your potential clients actually search, written well enough to earn trust, and tied to a specific practice area and retainer value.
+That last part is the difference between content that entertains and content that funds a practice.

 What We Write